Frequently asked questions

 It's also important to normalise simply telling people your pronouns when you introduce yourself.
 “Hi, I'm Michæl, he/him”.
 It's not hard – but for trans and nonbinary people it means so much!
 It's even easier done online: just put your pronouns (or a link to examples from our website) to your bio.

 Remember also that many people might use a different name and a different set of pronouns depending on situation.
-They might not be out among friends or coworkers yet, but among friends be comfortable living their truth.
+They might not be out among family or coworkers yet, but among friends be comfortable living their truth.
 Be mindful.
 You might for instance ask them “which pronouns should I use in front of your boss?”, etc.

 Does anyone even use that?